Myrtle Beach Wrongful Death Lawyer

 According to the BLS, 36 of the victims were 45 to 54 years of age, 22 of the victims were 35 to 44 years of age, 21 of the victims were 55 to 64 years of age, 15 of the victims were 65 years of age and over, 14 of the victims were 25 to 34 years of age, seven of the victims were 20 to 24 years of age, and one of the victims was 18 to 19 years of age.
 The BLS reported that 69 of the victims were white (non-Hispanic), 33 were black of African-American (non-Hispanic), ten were Hispanic or Latino, and three were Asian (non-Hispanic).

 Contact a Myrtle Beach Wrongful Death Attorney Today

 If your loved one was killed in an accident caused by another party’s negligence in Myrtle Beach, make sure that you do not wait to explore your legal options.
 An experienced personal injury lawyer will know how to investigate and prove your wrongful death claim.
 Law Office of William J. Luse represents clients in Myrtle Beach, Socastee, Conway, Little River, North Myrtle Beach, Surfside Beach, and surrounding areas of Georgetown County, Marion County, and Horry County.
-You can have our attorney provide a complete evaluation of your case when you call (843) 839-4795 or contact us online to schedule a free consultation.
+You can have our attorney provide a complete evaluation of your case when you call (843) 839-4795 or contact us online to schedule a consultation.